pkirkham/pkirkham.github.io/_posts/pyrus/2022-02-18-java-ecosystem-interoperability.md

     -J--add-exports=java.desktop/sun.java2d=ALL-UNNAMED
 ```

-Note that line continuation is indicated by the '\' character in the "platform.properties" file and that JVM options must be preceded with '-J'.
+Note that line continuation is indicated by the <code>\<\code> character in the "platform.properties" file and that JVM options must be preceded with '-J'.
 Adding these parameters to the JVM runtime eliminates the errors that were encountered with JogAmp 2.3.2.

 ### Nearly There...
 Felix?
 What is Going On?